Georgia–European Union relations

 The former European Community and Georgia established relations in 1992.
 After the Maastricht Treaty on creation of the European Union, Georgia deepened its ties with the EU through a Partnership and Cooperation Agreement (PCA) signed in 1996.
 In 2006, a five-year "Action Plan" of rapprochement was implemented in the context of the European Neighbourhood Policy (ENP).
 In 2009, relations between the two were further upgraded under the auspices of Eastern Partnership.
 In 2016, a comprehensive Association Agreement between the EU and Georgia went into force, providing Georgian citizens with visa-free travel to the EU, as well as access to some sectors of the European Single Market.
 Following Brexit, most of the existing EU-Georgia agreements applicable to the United Kingdom were renegotiated and agreed upon in 2019 bilaterally with the United Kingdom.

 Georgia is a candidate for EU membership.
 A European Union Monitoring Mission in Georgia has been operating since 2009.
 In January 2021, Georgia was preparing to formally apply for EU membership in 2024.
 However, on 3 March 2022, Georgia submitted its membership application ahead of schedule, following the Russian invasion of Ukraine.
 In December 2023, the EU officially granted candidate status to Georgia.
 This made Georgia the first country in the South Caucasus region to obtain EU candidacy status.

 In April 2023, a nationwide poll by the International Republican Institute found that 89 percent of Georgians support joining the EU, the highest number recorded for years.

 History

 Early developments

 The European Community and Georgia established relations in 1992.

-The European Council's Regulation (EC) No 1975/95 of 4 August 1995 provided for food aid to be sent to the people of Georgia.
+The Council of the European Union's Regulation (EC) No 1975/95 of 4 August 1995 provided for food aid to be sent to the people of Georgia.